 Arts News

-The Frederick Gunn School Music Program will present a holiday concert, Big Noise From The North Pole, featuring performances by String Ensemble, Vocal Ensemble, Jazz Band, and special guests.
-This year's holiday concert is one night only, December 12, at 7 p.m. in the Tisch Family Auditorium of the Thomas S. Perakos Arts and Community Center, and is open to students and faculty only.
-A limited number of seats are available for Gunn families.
+The Frederick Gunn School Music Program will present its annual holiday concert, "Holiday Overture," featuring Chamber Orchestra, Vocal Ensemble, Jazz Band, and special guests, on December 17, at 7 p.m. in the Tisch Family Auditorium of the Thomas S. Perakos Arts and Community Center.
+A limited number of seats are available for family, friends, and community members.
+Admission is free.
+No registration is required.
+Parking is available in the Upper Parking Lot off Kirby Road, with a limited number of accessible parking spaces outside TPACC.
+Please see the Campus Map for locations.